elephantscale/es-training-new/python/slides/PYTHON-Web.md

   * Provides server and debugger

-  * “Do one thing and do it well” philosophy
+  * "Do one thing and do it well" philosophy

 Notes: